alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result/)

-`IO<T>` lets you compose effectful computations without performing them immediately.
+`IO<T>` lets you compose effectful computations by representing them as deferred computations that can be run later.

 Calling a function may do more than calculate a value: it may invoke an API, query a database, send an email, write a file, or observe time or randomness.
 These observable interactions are called effects.
-A pure function, by contrast, returns the same result for the same inputs and changes nothing outside itself.
+A pure function depends only on its declared inputs: the same inputs produce the same result, and evaluating it does not read from or modify the outside world.

-Pure functions usually compose smoothly because you can recompute, delay, repeat, or discard them freely.
+Pure functions are easier to compose because you can recompute, delay, repeat, or discard their results without changing anything outside the calculation.
 Effectful functions are different.
 Order, timing, delays, retries, and repetition can matter, and some effects cannot simply be undone.
 A request may need rate limiting, a retry may affect later work, and an email should not be sent twice by accident.

-That is where the trouble starts. `List.Map`, `Maybe.Map`, and `Result.Map` already come with their own rule for when the supplied function runs.
-That is fine for pure code, but it can be the wrong execution policy for an effectful operation.
+That is where the trouble starts. `List.Map`, `Maybe.Map`, and `Result.Map` already decide when the supplied function runs.
+That is fine for pure code, but if the function performs effects directly, those invocation rules become the execution policy for the effect.
+Returning `IO<T>` changes the arrangement: the function now returns a suspended effectful computation instead of performing the effect immediately, so the surrounding program can compose those computations first and decide later how the larger whole should run.

-Once you hand an ordinary function to one of those abstractions, it is still ready to be run under that abstraction's rules.
-A plain deferred function does not fully solve that problem. `IO<T>` changes the contract: instead of returning `T`, the function returns a suspended effectful computation or recipe.
-Other abstractions can compose that value first, and later combinators - including traversal and the final `Run()` boundary - can decide how the larger program executes.

-As before, these small teaching models show how `Pure`, `Map`, and `FlatMap` interact with effects; they are not replacements for .NET collections, LINQ, `Task`, or ordinary procedural code.

-## When invocation becomes observable
+## When Execution Policy Matters

 Consider a pure price calculation: